superfly/docs/reference/build-secrets.html.md

     && more_commands_maybe
 ```

 This creates a new file when running `docker build`.
-Secrets are stored in athe `/run/secrets` directory.
+Secrets are stored in the `/run/secrets` directory.
 The file name is the `id` you passed when mounting the secret.
 The content of that file contains the value of the secret.

 The `--mount` directive is not a shell command, so there's no need to add `&&` after it as you commonly see when chaining commands.